-To achieve a scalable solution for all known variants in the genome while considering the dependencies between them, alternative SNP selection algorithms have been proposed (Azencott et al., 2013; Yilmaz et al., 2019).
+To achieve a scalable solution for all known variants in the genome while considering the dependencies between them, alternative SNP selection algorithms have been proposed [3, 36].
 Such algorithms simplify the problem by focusing on a linear combination of individual phenotype associations of SNPs while using some a priori information encoded in the form of a biological network to improve the overall predictivity of the selected subset.
-In particular, SConES (Azencott et al., 2013) uses a minimum-cut solution under sparsity and connectivity constraints on a SNP-SNP network.
-More recently, SPADIS (Yilmaz et al., 2019) selects a diverse set of SNPs using the SNP-SNP network.
+In particular, SConES [3] uses a minimum-cut solution under sparsity and connectivity constraints on a SNP-SNP network.
+More recently, SPADIS [36] selects a diverse set of SNPs using the SNP-SNP network.

-1.3 The drawbacks of existing methods
+The drawbacks of existing methods

-Linkage disequilibrium (LD) which refers to the non-random association of variants is a common phenomenon for close variants on the same chromosome (Ardlie et al., 2002).
+Linkage disequilibrium (LD) which refers to the non-random association of variants, is a common phenomenon for close variants on the same chromosome [1].
 While the connectivity constraint of SConES helps to improve the quality of the selected set, it implicitly promotes the selection of SNPs that are in LD impairing the prediction performance.
 On the other hand, SPADIS seeks to increase the diversity of SNPs by penalizing the selection of close SNPs on the input network.
 While this diversity helps to avoid redundant SNPs in LD and improves the phenotype predictions, the drawback of SPADIS is that it requires two parameters without any interpretable meanings or default values, that need to be tuned through an external procedure such as cross-validation.
 The need for such external procedures not only makes the method hard to apply from a user viewpoint, but also considerably exacerbates the run time and reduces the robustness of the selections when there are time and resource constraints.

-1.4 Macarons: a fast and simple algorithm to select complementary SNPs
+Macarons: a fast and simple algorithm to select complementary SNPs

-To overcome these limitations, we determined three main objectives a SNP selection algorithm should satisfy: (i) have good prediction performance for quantitative phenotypes (at least as predictive as available methods); (ii) fast enough to consider all variants in the genome; and (iii) easy to use without requiring external parameter tuning procedures like cross-validation.
-Thus, we propose a new algorithm named Macarons that take into account the correlations between SNPs to avoid the selection of redundant pairs of SNPs in LD.
-Overall, Macarons features two simple, interpretable parameters to control the time/performance trade-off: the number of SNPs to be selected (k), and maximum intra-chromosomal distance (D, in basepairs) to reduce the search space for redundant SNPs.
+To overcome these limitations, we determined three main objectives a SNP selection algorithm should satisfy: (i) Have good prediction performance for quantitative phenotypes (at least as predictive as available methods), (ii) Fast enough to consider all variants in the genome, and (iii) Easy to use without requiring external parameter tuning procedures like cross-validation.
+Thus, we propose a new algorithm named Macarons that take into account the correlations between SNPs to avoid the selection of redundant pairs of SNPs in linkage disequilibrium.
+Overall, Macarons features two simple, interpretable parameters to control the time/performance trade-off: the number of SNPs to be selected (k), and maximum intra-chromosomal distance (D, in base pairs) to reduce the search space for redundant SNPs.
 Note that, since the parameters have interpretable meanings, they can be determined in advance (without requiring an external procedure for parameter tuning) with the available computational resources and the goals of further studies in mind.